 Unfortunately nothing is known for higher k.
 Since large enough octahedron graphs are forbidden, we might ask:

-Certainly f(2)=3, and also f(k) {2k-1 choose k}, if existing at all.
+Certainly f(2)=3, and also f(k)

 We close by the following connection between intersection graphs of dual hypergraphs, which at least partially answers the first half of that problem above: